CHALLENGE

 Selection of organoid models

-Leveraging our large living biobank, we suggested testing the expression of the tumor-associated antigen (TAA) in NSCLC tumor organoids and matched normal lung organoids.
-Using immunohistochemistry and flow cytometry data, we supported our client in selecting the most relevant organoid models.
+Leveraging our large living biobank, we suggested testing the expression of the TAA in NSCLC tumor organoids and matched normal lung organoids.
+Using immunohistochemistry (IHC) (Figure 1A) and flow cytometry (Figure 1B) data, we supported our client in selecting the most relevant organoid models.

-Fig1: A) Representative images of IHC staining for the TAA in human tumor tissue and matched normal epithelium.
-B) Flow cytometry analysis shows expression levels of TAA in 3 pairs of matched normal and tumor patient-derived organoids
+Fig 1: (A) Representative images of IHC staining for the TAA in human tumor tissue and matched normal epithelium and corresponding patient-derived organoids.
+White arrowheads indicate expression of the TTA in tumor epithelial cells.
+(B) Flow cytometry analysis of TAA in NSCLC PDO and matched normal lung PDO

-Flow cytometry confirmed expression of the TAA in both tumor and normal PDOs, with apparent enrichment in NSCLC tumor organoids.
+By different approaches (ICH and flow cytometry), we confirmed expression of the TAA specifically in the tumor PDOs.
 This ensured both specificity and the relevance of the chosen models for subsequent efficacy and toxicity testing.

-The bispecific antibody induced significant killing of tumor PDOs when co-cultured with T cells.
-Normal PDOs were largely spared under identical conditions.
-No cell death occurred in the absence of T cells or when using a non-targeting BiTE, confirming both antigen specificity and T cell dependence.
+The bispecific antibody (BiTE) induced significant killing of tumor PDOs when co-cultured with T cells.
+Normal PDOs were largely spared under identical conditions (Figure 2).
+No cell death occurred in the absence of T cells or when using a non-targeting BiTE (nonspecific), confirming both antigen specificity and T cell dependence.

-Fig3: Day 2 quantification of cell death fluorescent signal in A) tumor and B) normal PDOs when exposed to a BiTE directed to a tumor-specific antigen.
-For organoid killing, staurosporine (STS) is used as positive control and medium only as negative control.
+Fig 2: Day 2 quantification of cell death fluorescent signal in A) tumor and B) normal PDOs when exposed to a BiTE directed to a tumor-specific antigen.
+For organoid killing, staurosporine (STS) and cytokines are used as positive control and medium only as negative control.
 T cell Trans activator is included as a control for T-cell activation (TnsA).
 In absence of T- cells, the tested BiTE (TnsA and nonspecific ab) is not able to induce PDO cell death.

 IFN-γ secretion was significantly elevated in co-cultures treated with the targeted BiTE, indicating effective activation of T cells in response to TAA recognition on tumor PDOs.